 Mediation provides the parties a confidential forum to discuss and problem solve solutions.
 While a mediator cannot provide legal advice, Mediator Katie Arthurs guides the parties through the relevant issues to formulate their own agreements.
 The process is quicker and less stressful than litigation; encourages communication and cooperation on current and future issues; provides control over the timetable and outcome; and is financially and emotionally less expensive.
 The parties may consult with their respective lawyers during the mediation process to help them make informed decisions.

 Collaborative divorce allows the parties to work together with their collaboratively-trained lawyers in “four-way” private meetings to productively discuss issues and negotiate “win-win” resolutions.
 The process is non-adversarial and allows the parties to preserve parenting relationships.
 The parties have the benefit of obtaining the legal advice they need to make informed decisions while working through issues in a mediation-like forum.
 The process requires information to be exchanged in a transparent manner.
-If either party terminates the collaborative process, then both parties would have to terminate their lawyers’ representation.
+If either party ends the collaborative process without resolution, then both parties would need to seek new attorneys for litigation.

 Dissolution of Marriage

 Dissolution of Marriage is a “divorce” without court involvement in the decision.
 The parties utilize their respective lawyers to negotiate the Separation Agreement and Shared Parenting Plan.
 The dissolution process may involve direct discussions between the parties, discussions between the lawyers, joint meetings, and the exchange of proposals to generate the necessary documents for filing with the court.
 These out-of-court settlements keep sensitive, private information away from the public eye without the need for costly litigation.
 Attorney Katie Arthurs helps clients strategize the best approach for their particular case and situation.